Downloading and Installing RetroArch for Sega Genesis Mini - Genesis¶

 - FAT32 or exFat formatted USB

-- USB Cable(The one came with Genesis is not support data transfer, it only works for power.
+- USB Cable(The one came with Genesis does not support data transfer, it only works for power.

 - optional OTG cable so you don't have to use second port